taimoorsattar7/taimoorsattar.dev/src/pages/blogs/better-code-with-javascript.md

 ---
-title: Better Code with Javascript
+title: Write Better Code with Javascript
 description: Javascript is a language that's understood by the browser.
 You need to make your JavaScript code more readable in fewer lines of code.
 date: 2021-01-31T00:37:09.804Z